 SPS uses two methods of determining delinquencies, depending on whether the related servicing agreement requires (expressly or by implication) application of the "MBA delinquency method" or the "OTS delinquency method."
 The MBA delinquency method treats a loan as 30-59 days delinquent when a payment is contractually past due 30 to 59 days.
 For example, a loan due on the first of the month is considered 30 days delinquent at close of business on the last day of the same month.
 The OTS delinquency method includes a one month grace period for the purpose of reporting delinquencies.
-This method treats a loan as 30-59 days delinquent when a payment is contractually past due 60 to 89 days.
+This method treats a loan as 30-59 days delinquent when a payment is considered 30 to 89 days.
+For example, a loan due on the first of the month is considered 30 days delinquent when a payment is contractually past due 60 to 89 days.
 For example, a loan due on the first of the month is considered 30 days delinquent at close of business on the last day of the following month.

 SPS uses equity valuation and management experience to determine the point at which an asset should be charged off, unless different criteria are called for by the related servicing agreement.
 This evaluation considers the length of the delinquency, time elapsed since the last contact with the customer, any loss of security to the property, and the projected economic valuation of the asset.
-SPS uses multiple methods for determining the point of chargeoff, depending on the lien position of the related asset.
+SPS uses multiple methods for determining the point of charge off, depending on the lien position of the related asset.

-All SPS employees responsible for collection efforts are fully trained in all the loss mitigation solutions that SPS offers its borrowers (reinstatement, repayment plan, forbearance plan, loan modification, short sale, deed-in-lieu, and deferral) and use the same system, tools, and technology.
+All SPS employees responsible for collection efforts are fully trained in all the loss mitigation solutions that SPS offers its borrowers (reinstatement, repayment plan, forbearance plan, loan modification, short sale, deed-inlieu, and deferral) and use the same system, tools, and technology.
 Based on loan specific risk scores, customer calling campaigns may start as early as the first day of delinquency and continue until the default has been resolved.
 SPS has a high degree of flexibility in structuring outbound customer calling campaigns to manage collection efforts and maximize loss mitigation efforts.

-The collections staff also utilize letter campaigns to contact customers who may be candidates for workout options.
+SPS also utilizes letter campaigns to contact customers who may be candidates for workout options.

 All collections employees receive specialized training in various loss mitigation strategies and applicable state and federal laws and regulations.
 These employees are trained to identify potential causes for delinquency.
 Once contact with the customer is established, the staff will attempt to determine the customer's willingness and ability to pay using a proprietary loss mitigation model developed by SPS.
 SPS evaluates all loss mitigation options available to its customers consistent with applicable regulations and servicing agreement requirements.
 These options may include reinstatement, repayment plan, forbearance agreement, loan modification, deferral, short sale, and deed-in-lieu of foreclosure.

 In connection with handling delinquencies, losses, bankruptcies and recoveries, SPS has developed a model, based upon updated property values, for projecting the anticipated net recovery on each asset.
-Property valuations are generally ordered starting at the 63rd day of the default recovery process of the delinquent loan and then no more frequently than every six (6) months.
+Property valuations are generally ordered starting at the 63rd day of the default recovery process of the delinquent loan and then at least every six (6) months thereafter.
 The projected "net present value" is part of SPS's proprietary loss mitigation automation and assists staff with determining an appropriate and reasonable strategy to resolve each defaulted loan on the basis of the information then available.
 For junior lien loans, this model also tracks the status and outstanding balances of any senior liens and incorporates this information into the model.